-Since there is no hard and fast rule to define a successful project because of the various reasons like different project standards used in the different projects and different acceptance criteria being used in different projects or the different client expectations etc.. etc..
+Since there is no hard and fast rule to define a successful project because of the various reasons like different project standards used in the different projects and different acceptance criteria being used in different projects, different client expectations, etc.. etc..

-Still, I have tried my level best to give you some guidelines so as to decide whether a project was or is successful or not?.
+Still, I have tried my level best to give you some guidelines to decide whether a project was successful or not?.

 Well, again, some of the conditions might be partially met.
 Then, in that case, you can award points for each question on a scale of 1-10 and decide whether the output or the outcome of a project was satisfactory or not !!!.